 The team will pay particular attention to the policy and planning opportunities and constraints to further develop green spaces and ensure that their benefits are equitably distributed and that the needs, languages, identities, and uses of surrounding residents are considered.
 Two stakeholder workshops (year 1 and year 4 of project) will help strategize the policies and targets the cities have in place for green infrastructure, carbon footprint reduction, and air quality.

 URBAG will have an advisory board to resolve issues in critical moments and assess the quality of the milestones (both identified in table 2).
-It will have eight members with expertise in each of the main disciplines required by the project:
+It will have nine members with expertise in each of the main disciplines required by the project:

 - Barcelona Super Computing Center

 - Cartographic Institute of Catalunya

 - Barcelona Laboratory for Urban Environmental Justice and Sustainability